-Pursuant to professional standards, our responsibility as auditors for other additional information in documents containing the District's audited financial statements does not extend beyond the financial information identified in the audit report, and we are not required to perform any procedures to corroborate such other information.
-However, in accordance with such standards, we have applied certain limited procedures to Management's Discussion and Analysis and those Required Supplementary Information (RSI) as listed in the table of contents.
-Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.
+Pursuant to professional standards, our responsibility as auditors for other additional information in documents containing the entity's audited financial statements does not extend beyond the financial information identified in the audit report, and we are not required to perform any procedures to corroborate such other information.
+However, in accordance with such standards, we have:

+Read the transmittal letter and statistical section (or "other information") and considered whether a material inconsistency existed between the other the information and the basic financial statements, or the other information otherwise appears to be materially misstated.
+Our opinion(s) on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.